-In addition to annual leave entitlement, you are entitled to four public holidays on 1 and 2 January and 25 and 26 December per year, totalling 28 hours, pro rata for part time staff.
+In addition to annual leave entitlement, you are entitled to four Scottish public holidays (1 and 2 January and 25 and 26 December), totalling 28 hours per year, pro rata for part-time staff.
 Where the days fall at the weekend, the public holidays will be determined annually by the University.